-Google Nest Wifi and Google Wifi receive automatic software updates to make sure that you always have the latest security features and protection from recently discovered security threats.
-These updates may include open-source components and go through several rigorous reviews.
+Google Nest Wifi and Google Wifi receive automatic software updates to make sure you always have the latest security features and protection from recently discovered security threats.
+These updates may include open source components and go through several rigorous reviews.

 All software updates are signed by Google.
 Google Nest Wifi and Google Wifi can’t download or run any software that isn’t signed and verified.

 All communication between Google Nest Wifi or Google Wifi devices and Google is secured by Transport Layer Security (TLS).
 This is a protocol that ensures privacy between a device and a server to make sure no one else sees or tampers with the message.